Database Testing Guide:

 I hope this article has helped to focus on why that is so and has also provided you with the basic details of what goes into testing a database.

 Please let us know your feedback and also share your personal experiences if you have done this before.
-Your comments and feedback is important to us and our readers to learn from your experience.
+Your comments and feedback are important to us and our readers to learn from your experience.